18kimn/blog/src/routes/[postType]/projects/rss-feeds/index.md

-If any titles or descriptions appear to have an awkward wording, that's because these were scraped from each RSS Feed's `title` and `description` (or `subtitle`) properties without only minor modification on my part.
+If any titles or descriptions appear to have an awkward wording, that's because these were scraped from each RSS Feed's `title` and `description` (or `subtitle`) properties with only minor modification on my part.
 In some cases the authors appear to have accepted the defaults given by their hosting platform (e.g. Wordpress or Squarespace).
 Please excuse the haphazard nature of all of this.

 <ol>
   {#each sources as source}